ma-foyez/bloodBD/CONTRIBUTING.md

 ## Development Guidelines

-When contributing code to Lara Dashboard, please follow these guidelines:
+When contributing code to Rokther Sondhane, please follow these guidelines:

 ### Architectural Principles